Human Resource Planning: Definition, Objectives, And Steps

 Think of this as a repeat of step one, and try to get as full a sense of the underlying problem as possible.

-When you’ve thoroughly examined the results, organize a new process (step two), adjust the CAP (step three), and start again.
+When you’ve thoroughly examined the results, plan a new process (step three), adjust the process (step four), and start again.

 The Sling app can help you carve out time during the busy workday to discuss, examine, and refine your CAP so you can achieve the best results the first time through.